Overview of Undergraduate Degree Programs

 - Preschool Teaching in an Early Childhood Setting

-The Child Development Degree Program is recognized by the State of Michigan as meeting the standards for Early Childhood Education.
-Students will gain practical experience working with children culminating with a semester of student teaching in the MSU Child Development Laboratories (CDL's) which are accredited by the National Association for the Education of Young Children (NAEYC).
+All students will gain practical experience working with children by first observing, then planning activities and finally culminating with a semester of student teaching in the MSU Child Development Laboratories (CDL's) which are accredited by the National Association for the Education of Young Children (NAEYC).
+The Child Development Laboratories are a multi-cultural experience for students and children and families represent over 20 countries.
+Learn more about the CDL's; their programming and opportunities, by clicking on the link above.

-The Child Development Degree Program prepares graduates to:
+The Child Development Preschool Teaching degree program prepares graduates to:

 - teach in the pre-Kindergarten years